 First things first: DO NOT put off baking because you don't have a fancy lame or artisan bench scraper.
 When in doubt imagine someone in a cabin in Alaska in 1896 (I think this is generally good advice, but especially here).
 Did a lack of [the thing you think you need] prevent them from making delicious sourdough in the Klondike?
 I bet not!

 Ok fine if you are still reading here are some reasonable things to get if you don't already have something similar:

 2. Dutch Oven: A Dutch oven can safely heat to 500F, and will lock in some moisture while baking, helping to give your bread a fantastic rise and crust. #1 on my list because it's a lifetime purchase that is fantastic for sourdough, but also for so so much more in the kitchen.

 My friends and I all have and use the Lodge 6 quart enamelled Dutch oven, which is often on a nicely reduced price directly from Lodge and with free shipping on Amazon: Lodge 6 Quart Dutch Oven Amazon Canada or Lodge 6 Quart Dutch Oven Amazon USA It's great, and every bit as good as Dutch ovens costing twice as much or more.

-Update: My friend has let me try his Challenger Bread Pan, an heirloom quality cast iron bread pan designed by bakers and made in the USA.
+Update: A local chef has lent me his Challenger Bread Pan, an heirloom quality cast iron bread pan designed by bakers and made in the USA.
 I am a giant fan, and if your budget permits I would take a look!
 This would be the present for the baker who has "everything".
 Amazing craftsmanship and works as well as it looks.

 4. Flour Shaker: A shaker will help with consistency when flouring parchment or the work surface, or most importantly the bread before scoring.
 Tip: use rice flour in the shaker as it doesn't scorch.
 These are simply great for the price -- I have lots!